-Through their offer and image they populate the marketplace with solutions your audience has to choose from.
+Through their offer and image, they populate the marketplace with solutions your audience has to choose from.

-Analysing at your competitors is not an exercise to find what’s working well in order to replicate it.
+Analysing your competitors is not an exercise to find what’s working well in order to replicate it.

 That would result in your brand simply offering more of what’s already available and contributing to market noise.

 In other words, that’s the best way to blend in.

 Your competitors will have a variation of offers and images that will appeal to different segments within your market.